MitchBradley/Grbl_Esp32-wiki/Development-Roadmap.md

 ## Grbl
  - Look into daisy chained SPI support to TMC2130, so only one CS is required for multiple TMC2130 drivers
  - Move to TMCStepper library for all TMC stepper drivers
+ - Add forward kinematics options so machines like polar coaster can report machine position in real world coordinates (not radius, angle).
 ## Bluetooth
  - **Add Password Support** Apparently this is now in the ESP-IDF.
 What does it take to get into the Arduino Core version.